MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 The following articles cover the **Debugger** pane and breakpoints:

-*   [Get started with debugging JavaScript](../javascript/index.md) - A tutorial (with screen captures), using an existing, simple project.
+*   [Get started debugging JavaScript](../javascript/index.md) - A tutorial (with screen captures), using an existing, simple project.

 *   [JavaScript debugging features](../javascript/reference.md) - How to use the debugger to set breakpoints, step through code, view and modify variable values, watch JavaScript expressions, and view the call stack.